 “There was, in fact, only one place from which you did not see Escudilla on the skyline: that was the top of Escudilla itself.

-But after the eradication of grizzlies on the mountain, the feeling on Escudilla changed, and not for the better, felt Leopold:
+But after the eradication of grizzlies on Escudilla, the feeling changed.
+And not for the better, felt Leopold:

 –Aldo Leopold, ‘Escudilla’